mlip-cmu/book/17-pipeline-quality.md

 <figcaption>

-Example of testing a recovery mechanism for a failing network connection by using a stub for that connection that deliberately injects network problems.
+An example of testing a recovery mechanism for a failing network connection by using a stub for that connection that deliberately injects network problems.
 The code should work when there are no network problems and when there are recoverable network problems, and it should throw an exception if the problem is not recoverable with three retries.

 </figcaption>
 </figure>